Special Warfare Combat Crewmen: Aerial deployment training

-Risks
+Neurological risks

 In November 2024, The New York Times published reporting on the prevalence of chronic brain trauma among members of the Navy's Special Boat Teams.
 The investigation revealed that medical professionals were warning about the risk of brain injuries during missions, including warnings that boat crews could be subjected to sudden "jerks of up to 64 Gs" and suggested that some providers were concerned that the missions were contributing to neurological injuries such as chronic traumatic encephalopathy (C.T.E.).
 A group of 12 SWCC veterans, nearly all at the chief or senior-chief level, reported a range of symptoms including cognitive decline, impulsivity, depression, and violent behavior, often escalating as they progressed in their careers, attributing these issues to the physical impacts from the boats.
 According to the Times, nearly all of the approximately 300 respondents to a questionnaire reported experiencing concussion symptoms from their time on the boats, with most still facing these issues years later.
 Nearly a quarter indicated that they had experienced suicidal thoughts.
 However, as there is no public data from the Navy, and no blood test or brain scan exists that can definitively detect this type of damage in living brains, it remains unclear how many sailors have been injured.
-According to a Naval Special Warfare spokesperson, the risks to the boat crews “are well recognized,” noting that boat team leaders are chosen for their “sustained superior performance” and undergo extensive testing.
+According to a Naval Special Warfare spokesperson, the risks to the boat crews "are well recognized," noting that boat team leaders are chosen for their "sustained superior performance" and undergo extensive testing.